vladimirvivien/go-networking/README.md

 ## The net Package
 As mentioned in the opening, when writing programs that communicate over a network in Go, you will likely start with the *net* package (https://golang.org/pkg/net).
 This package, and its sub-packages, provide a rich API that exposes low-level networking primitives as well as application-level protocols such as HTTP.
 For this discussion, we will focus on protocols such IP, UDP, and TCP.

-All logical components that makes up network communications are represented using types from the net package including:

-- *Addressing* [address and host resolution in `net`]
-- *Protocols* (IP, IP/TCP, IP/UDP) [protocol representation in `net`]
-- *Network IO* [interfaces available for network communications]
-- *Unix Socket* mentions support for Unix socket

-So now, let us take a look at the major API themes found in the net package.
+Before we dive head-first into our discussion, it is worth taking a high-level look at the `net` package.
+There are some critical themes represented in the package that should be discussed before we dive into the details.
+For instance, all logical components that makes up network communications are abstracted as types and supporting functions.
+Let us take a look at some of these.

 ### Addressing
 One of the most basic primitives, when doing IP-based network programming, is the address.
 Addresses are used to identify networks and network nodes interconnected together.
 In the `net` package `IP` addresses can be represented using string literals with the dot notation for IPv4 and colon-delimited for IPv6 addresses as shown below: